andrey-minaev/Academic_site/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I'm Economist with experience using data, statistics, and econometrics to help businesses and executives find insights that answer complex questions and inform strategic decisions in high-stakes Antitrust and M&A transactions.
+bio: I'm an Economist with experience using data, statistics, and econometrics helping businesses and executives find insights that answer complex questions and inform strategic decisions in high-stakes Antitrust and M&A transactions.

 education:
   courses: